This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

-To trace on Procreate, import your photo or art into your Procreate design with the “Insert an image” button located in the Actions tab.
+To trace on Procreate, import your photo or art into your Procreate canvas with the “Insert an image” button located in the Actions tab.
 Lower the opacity of the image you imported and add a new layer on top of it.
 Trace over your inserted image on your new layer.

 Being able to trace so easily is such a huge perk of Procreate, and digital art in general.
 If you haven’t tapped into the power of tracing on Procreate yet, you’re missing out…but not for long.

 We’re diving into how to trace on Procreate so that you can make the most of it today!

 Here are the step-by-step instructions on how to trace on procreate, the easy way:

 1. Make sure the image you want to trace is in the Photos app of your iPad

 If you are using a photo for your tracing, make sure that it’s in your Photos app and you know where it is.